 Academic Credential Issued Upon Completion: Post-Secondary (Diploma)

-Government approved by: Ontario Ministry of Training, Colleges and Universities
+Government approved by: Ministry of Advanced Education and Skills Development

 Professionally Accredited by: TESL Ontario and TESL Canada